 Day 1 – Cusco to Salkantay Lodge – 3,869 m/12,690 ft

-Note: On the evening before this day there will be a briefing with your guide in Cusco.
+NOTE: On the evening before this day there will be a briefing with your guide in Cusco.
 After an early breakfast, we are picked up starting at 7:00 am at our hotel in Cusco by an MLP guide and vehicle for the drive to the Salkantay Lodge in Soraypampa.
-En route we take a short break to visit the Inca ruins of Tarawasi near the town of Limatambo (approx. 1.5 hrs from Cusco).
-After leaving Limatambo, we pass through the mountain village of Mollepata where we stop for a short coffee break before ascending a winding mountain road to a place called Marcoccasa (30 minutes from Mollepata by vehicle).
+En route we take a short break to visit the Quillarumiyoc archaeological site on the way to the town of Mollepata where we have lunch at a beautiful organic farm called El Pedregal before we head off on foot..
 Here, we begin our trek to Soraypampa, on an old route called the “Camino Real” (Royal Path).
 This is a good opportunity for everyone to acclimate, while enjoying a beautiful six hour trek.
 Salkantay Lodge takes its name from the majestic peak at the head of the valley—Mt.
 Salkantay, the second most sacred peak in Inca mythology and, at 6,270 m (20,600 ft), the highest in the region.
 After a warm welcome by our friendly staff, we are shown to our rooms and have time to wash-up, before tea and cookies.
 The trip leader will hold a briefing by the fireplace, followed by aperitifs and dinner.

 - Trekking Time: Approximately 6 hours (including picnic lunch en route)